-Could a complete dental implant cost less than a $1,000 in the U.S.?
+Could I get a complete dental implant for $1,000 in the U.S.?

-The absolute lowest price for a dental implant in the U.S. is $1,000.
-You may have to drive a few hours or fly to another state to find a dentist who only charges $1,000 for the complete implant.
-It’s very difficult to find a complete dental implant deal for less than $2,000.
-Be careful with misleading advertisements that claim their implants cost just $399, $499 or $599.
-These low advertised prices are for the implant post alone and they do not include the full implant price.
-You're most likely looking at an additional $1,000+ for the remaining parts and pieces.
-When inquiring about dental implant price, be sure to ask for the complete dental implant price, which includes the implant post, abutment as well as the crown.
+It's impossible to get a complete dental implant for $1,000 or anywhere close to that.
+In fact, it's very difficult to find a deal on a dental implant deal for $2,000.
+Be careful with misleading advertisements that claim their dental implant costs just $499 or $599.
+These low-advertised bargains are for the implant post alone.
+These prices do not include the full price of the dental implant.
+You're looking at spending a few thousand dollars more on the remaining implant parts.
+When inquiring about dental implant prices, be sure to ask for the complete dental implant price.
+This includes the cost of the implant post, the abutment, and the implant crown.

-Could I get a dental implant outside the U.S. for less than a $1,000?
+Could I get a dental implant under $1,000 outside of the U.S.?

-Important Note: Be sure to write down exactly what brand and size of implant your dentist is placing in your mouth.
-If your implants become a problem years later, this information can be invaluable.
-No other dentist will touch your implants without knowing the exact brand and size of your existing dental implants.
+Important Note: Be sure to note the brand and size of the dental implant that your dentist places inside your mouth.
+This information is invaluable if your dental implants become problematic years later and you're unable to visit the original treating dentist.
+Just about no other dentist will touch your dental implants without knowing the exact brand and size of your existing implants.

 Have dental implants become more affordable?

-Yes they have.
-Twenty years ago dental implants were reserved for the rich and famous.
-Nowadays, almost anyone can afford to place one or two implants in their mouth.
-While dental implants may seem expensive, their prices have actually dropped significantly within recent years.
-Here’s why dental implants have become so much more affordable:
+Yes, they actually have.
+Twenty years ago, dental implants were a new technology that was reserved for the rich and famous.
+Nowadays, just about everyone has one or two dental implants in their mouth.
+While dental implants are still quite very expensive, their prices have dropped significantly in recent years.
+Here are some of the reasons why dental implants continue to become more and more affordable:

-- There are now more than 40 different companies that manufacture reliable dental implants.
-Again, competition has dropped prices, and dentists are passing these savings to their patients.
+- There are now more than 40 different companies that manufacture dental implants.
+Again, competition has dropped the prices of implant parts and many dentists are passing the savings down to their patients.

-- Almost all implant dentists now offer flexible financing options to help patients afford their dental implants.
-You can receive your dental implants today and pay a few hundred dollars a month until paid off.
-As a result, many more people are now able to afford their dental implants.
+- Almost all dentists who offer implants also offer some type of flexible financing options to help their patients afford implant treatment.
+You can receive your dental implants today and pay an affordable monthly payment until they're paid off.
+Flexible financing options have allowed many more people to afford their dental implant treatment.

 Why are dental implants so expensive?

-Despite the fact that implant prices have dropped, they are still pretty expensive.
-It's unlikely that dental implants are going to become less costly than they currently are.
-Here are the main reasons why dental implants continue to remain a premium item:
+Despite the fact that dental implant prices have dropped significantly, they are still an expensive item.
+It's unlikely that dental implant prices are going to become any lower than they currently are.
+Here are the main reasons why dental implants prices continue to remain at a premium:

 - Costly implant parts